Subaru Forester: Japan

 The sixth-generation Forester was released in Japan on April 17, 2025, with three variants: Sport, X-Break S:HEV and Premium S:HEV.
 All three variants have the option of the Subaru EyeSight (EX) system.
 For powertrains, the Forester is available with 1.8-liter CB18 turbocharged gasoline and 2.5-liter FB25D gasoline hybrid (S:HEV) powertrains.
 In the Japanese market, the Forester is available with an external airbag designed specifically for cyclists, a world's first feature in the automotive industry, that deploys the airbag near the top of the hood.

 Malaysia

 The sixth-generation Forester was launched in Malaysia on October 30, 2025.
 Fully imported from Japan, it is available in the sole variant: 2.5i-S EyeSight powered by the 2.5-liter FB25 gasoline.

 Philippines

 The sixth-generation Forester was launched in the Philippines on September 27, 2025.
 It is available in a sole variant: e-Boxer Hybrid powered by a 2.5-liter FB25D gasoline hybrid.

+Taiwan

+The sixth-generation Forester was launched in Taiwan on July 18, 2025, with three variants: i-L EyeSight, i-S EyeSight and SHEV i-S EyeSight.
+For powertrains, it is available with either 2.5-liter FB25 gasoline and 2.5-liter FB25D gasoline hybrid powertrains.